-Updated 5/11/20: The new funding for the PPP & HCE Act became available on Monday, April 27 after original funding from the CARES Act ran out of money.
-While it was expected that funds might run out within a few days, as of the end of last week there were still over $1B in funds remaining.
+The new funding for the PPP & HCE Act became available on Monday, April 27 after original funding from the CARES Act ran out of money.
+While it was expected that funds might run out within a few days, funds still remain.
 In short, it may not be too late, but do remember that reputable lenders are processing in a first-come, first-served order, so do not wait to take advantage of this program.

-Banks are reporting extraordinary volume and most are only accepting PPP applications from their existing customers.
+Banks have reported extraordinary volume and most are only accepting PPP applications from their existing customers.
 We emphasize that to take advantage of this benefit, you should start with your bank.

 By far, the question we’ve been asked most is where to go for a PPP loan if your current bank isn’t taking applications.
 Thus far, we know of a handful of lenders that are currently accepting PPP loan applications from new customers.
 This is not an endorsement or recommendation of any lender and we always recommend you do your due diligence before entering into financial contracts.